You're using an outdated browser. This website will not display correctly and some features will not work.

 (10) No action or other proceeding shall be instituted against the administrator or a former administrator for,

-(a) any act done in good faith in the exercise or performance or intended exercise or performance of a duty or power under this Act, the regulations made under this Act, a Minister’s order or the appointment under subsection (1); or
+(a) any act done in good faith in the exercise or performance or intended exercise or performance of a duty or power under this Act, the regulations, a Minister’s order or the appointment under subsection (1); or

 Crown liability